 But, says Descartes, here is at least one thing about which an evil demon could not fool me:

 1. I am having thoughts and experiences.

-If it seems to you that you are having an experience, then you are having an experience.
-What that experience represents to you may be completely false, but it is still the case that you are having an experience.
+If it seems to you that you are thinking or having an experience, then you are thinking or having an experience.
+What your thoughts or experience represents to you may be completely false, but it is still the case that you are having an experience.

 And this leads to another belief in which I can be certain:

 2. I exist.

 If I did not exist, it would be impossible for me to experience or think anything.

 Among our ideas is the idea of God.
 But (says Descartes) this is different than our ideas of desks and books and clouds ... etc. The idea of God is the idea of a perfect being—and a being that does not exist is not perfect.
 So Descartes thinks he has yet another belief that is immune from doubt: